usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/Symbol/index.md

 Character classes have the same escaping conventions as characters in a [String](../../../../Rascal/Expressions/Values/String/index.md) literal, but spaces and newlines are meaningless and have to be escaped and the `[` and `]` brackets as well as the dash `-` need escaping.
 For example, one writes `[\[ \] \ \n\-]` for a class that includes the open and close square brackets and a space, a newline and a dash.
 Character classes support ranges as in `[a-zA-Z0-9]`.
 Please note about character classes that:

 *  the operations on character classes are executed before parser generation time.
-You will not find explicit representation of these operations in [ParseTrees], but rather their net effect as resulting character classes.
+You will not find explicit representation of these operations in [parse tree](../../../../Library/ParseTree.md), but rather their net effect as resulting character classes.
 *  Character classes are also ordered by Rascal and overlapping ranges are merged before parsers are generated.
 Equality between character classes is checked after this canonicalization.
 *  Although all [./Symbol](../../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s are type constructors, the character class operators are not allowed in types.